 Lenders need to track movement in small business customer credit profiles—changes such as new account openings, delinquencies, charge-offs and changes in credit scores.
 They also need to monitor for material public record events such as bankruptcies, judgments and liens.
 The Small Business Monitoring system incorporates the vast LexisNexis Risk Solutions data repository to monitor portfolios for targeted, material changes and updates.
 It also allows financial institutions to set thresholds that trigger whether the observed change is significant, eliminating unnecessary account alerts and enabling banks to focus only on the important events.

 Cutler added: “Small businesses have historically been difficult to risk assess because there is a lack of information on them.
 Now, through the use of data and technology, they can be vetted and included in the financial system without adding risk to lenders.
-LexisNexis Risk Solutions combines leading-edge data from more than 10,000 sources with analytic linking technologies to uncover millions of business entities that were previously invisible.
+LexisNexis Risk Solutions combines leading-edge data from more than thousands of sources with analytic linking technologies to uncover millions of business entities that were previously invisible.
 With lenders, our goal of increasing financial inclusion and establishing creditworthiness for small businesses is achievable.”

 About LexisNexis Risk Solutions